pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 >
 > I've seen teams waste months or years through not understanding the principles taught in this course.
 I hope this two week course will save you months of time.
 >
 > This is a standalone course, and you can take this so long as you have basic machine learning knowledge.
-This is the third course in the Deep Learning Specialization.